In today’s article we are going to take a look at chicken egg colors.

 Occasionally the forming egg spends too little time in the uterus and a normally brown egg can appear white.

-This is a huge area to cover and can include obvious things such as housing conditions to more subtle things like a change in diet.
+This is a huge area to cover and can include obvious things such as housing conditions to more subtle things like a sudden change in diet.

 Some probiotics can intensify the color of the eggshells.

 Also certain trace elements can cause changes in the intensity of the color – vanadium is one such element.
 Hens housed in cramped or unsanitary conditions will appear stressed and egg color will suffer for this.

 Shell coloration is genetically controlled so it is technically possible to create your own colors.

 However if you are expecting to create a new color such as hot pink, it is not going to happen.